effektif/user-docs/docs/access.rst

 Restricting access to processes
 -------------------------------

-When you make a process private, you can grant five different permissions to users and groups.
+When you make a process private, you can grant six different permissions to users and groups.

 #. *Edit process* - make changes to a process and publish new versions
 #. *Start process* - start new cases for the process
 #. *View process* - see the process in the list of processes
 #. *Edit cases* - work on the process’ cases, by editing or completing tasks
-#. *View cases* - see the cases for the process.
+#. *View cases* - see the cases for the process
+#. *Create reports* - create reports of the process.

 You can use these access controls in several ways, to restrict how people work on processes.
 For example, use the permission: